earthobservations/wetterdienst/docs/pages/api.rst

 from specific points in time.

 For ``RADOLAN_CDC``-data, datetimes are rounded to ``HH:50min``, as the data is packaged for this minute step.
-Additionally, you can provide a folder to store/restore RADOLAN data to/from the local filesystem.

 This is an example on how to acquire ``RADOLAN_CDC`` data using ``wetterdienst`` and process it using ``wradlib``.

-For a more thorough example, please have a look at `example/radar_radolan_cdc.py`_.
+For more examples, please have a look at `example/radar/`_.

 .. code-block:: python